webplatform/docs/css/data_types/number/index.md

 |Content=Numbers in the [http://www.w3.org/TR/css3-values/#numbers CSS definition] can accept ordinary decimal numbers: a series of digits optionally followed by a decimal point ('''.''') and more digits, with an optional exponent component (the latter is usually referred to as a scientific notation).

 ===Notes===
 *Due to being a new feature of the CSS Syntax module, the browser support for scientific notations (the optional exponent component) varies and therefore, it should be used with caution.
+Supporting browsers include Internet Explorer 11, Firefox 29 and Chrome 39.
 *Before the CSS 3 Syntax module was introduced, numbers in CSS differed from the [http://www.w3.org/TR/SVG11/types.html#DataTypeNumber SVG definition] which always allowed for numbers in attribute properties to be specified using scientific notation (such as '''1.3e-5''' for '''0.000013''').
 If an SVG presentational attribute were specified using CSS styles, it must have conformed to the CSS data type.
 }}
 {{Examples_Section